Search tools deliver faster, more accessible results than traditional reports.

 Saved searches can be set to run on predefined schedules (i.e. every Monday morning at 9 a.m.).
 They can be automatically pushed from the system and sent to preset email addresses, or made available on users’ dashboards.
 The ability to customize how, when, where, and who has access to data, and in what format they view it, is critical to maximizing the benefits of a centralized platform, as well as ensuring data security.

 The Benefits of Sharing Asset Data

-The primary purpose of a centralized asset database is to serve as a lifecycle asset management system; with a single system of record you can choose to maintain your database as an internal resource, accessible only by individual employees of your choice.
+The primary purpose of a centralized platform is to serve as a lifecycle asset management system; with a single system of record you can choose to maintain your platform as an internal resource, accessible only by individual employees of your choice.
 However, the option to securely share select pieces of data externally is available (for example, with attachers), which offers many benefits.

 Asset data can be used to efficiently manage activities, especially for joint use assets.
 Precise data sets and searches can be identified and selectively shared with defined individuals – both within your organization and between other companies.
 Extensive security measures are built into the technology to ensure that users can access only the specific data that you choose to share with them, while all other data remains secure and private.

 By sharing data from a single system, all data can be kept in sync and reliably accurate, regardless of how often it changes.